meerapatelmd/setupAthena/README.md

 # setupAthena <img src="man/figures/logo.png" align="right" alt="" width="120" />

-This package provides all the tools needed to build a Postgres instance of the OMOP CDM Vocabulary Tables.
+This package provides all the tools needed to build a Postgres instance of the OMOP CDM Vocabulary Tables, also called "Athena".

 # Installation